-- Run all groups for at least two minutes, the careful not to overflow the drain box or waste bucket!
+- Run all groups for at least two minutes, being careful not to overflow the drain box or waste bucket!

-- Season the machine by dialing in your coffee, brewing and discarding at least one espresso though each group.
+- Season the machine by dialling in your coffee, brewing and discarding at least one espresso though each group.

-- Its best to give the grinder a through clean and if you know how, clean the Burrs and shoot.
+- It's best to give the grinder a thorough clean and, if you know how, clean the Burrs and chute.